A General Requirement For Informed Consent

 To address these challenges, researchers and clinicians must adopt best practices that prioritize clarity, empathy, and inclusivity:

 • Use Plain Language: Replace legalese with simple terms.
-Here's one way to look at it: instead of “adverse effects,” say “possible side effects.”
+To give you an idea, instead of “adverse effects,” say “possible side effects.”

-• take advantage of Technology: Digital tools like videos or interactive modules can enhance understanding, especially for complex procedures.
+• use Technology: Digital tools like videos or interactive modules can enhance understanding, especially for complex procedures.

 • Cultural Competence: Train staff to recognize and respect diverse values.
 A consent discussion with a Indigenous community might involve elders or traditional healers.